asciamanna/asciamanna.github.io/_drafts/stuck-at-shu.md

 ## A Better Approach

 Following the Scrum Guide and agile consultants' formulas exactly is a Shu state activity.
-You should absolutely not skip this step to avoid teams that don't understand the values at all.
+You should absolutely not skip this step to avoid teams that never understand the agile values.
 However, don't codify these practices, even if the Scrum Guide says it's how teams should work.
 Let teams progress and master these practices, internalize the values, and then modify these practices to be unrecognizable to the ones in the Shu state.
 Otherwise, you are optimizing the organization for mediocrity and people will leave to achieve mastery elsewhere.